-North Park, a San Diego community, and commercial hub of 30th
+North Park, a San Diego community, and the commercial hub of 30th Street

-The elimination of any parking will result in businesses losing customers, overflow parking to adjoining streets, residents with no onsite parking unable to find spaces, and decrease air quality due to cars circling blocks to find parking.
-There will be no shift in commuters to bikes due to a lack of a modern mass transit system to serve people’s needs for their work commute.
+The elimination of any parking will result in ;businesses losing customers, overflow parking to adjoining streets, residents with no onsite parking unable to find spaces, and decrease air quality due to cars circling blocks to find parking.
+Few commuters bike riders now.
+Vast majority are recreational riders.
+Current dust raps have been decreased in our transit system to serve people’s needs for their work commute.
 No accommodation was made for ADA mandates, buses, delivery zones, street sweepers, emergency vehicles, employees, and residents to the 30th St. corridor.
 There is only one public paid parking garage, at 30th and North Park Way, serving a vast stretch of 30th St. that reasonably serves the area around it.
 It’s unreasonable to think people are going to walk blocks and blocks to their homes or to Adams Ave. area or Juniper Street area.

 Mayor Faulconer’s order and Councilman Ward’s recent suggestion, contradicts State and City laws and ignores the public process in various ways.
 However, three blocks west is Utah Street, and parallels 30th Street, it's wider, less traveled, no bus stops, no businesses, and is specified on the SANDAG Master Bike Plan.
 There is no “protected bike lane” specified for 30th Street.

 Save 30th.
 Street Parking was formed when the Mayor signed, on May 16, 2019, a Directive to City Staff to proceed with the removal of the parking spaces on 30th Street, and center lane.
 We alerted as many as possible residents, businesses and started collecting legal funds in preparation for litigation .
 No public process was done.